 The Intersector Project researches topics relating to the diagnosis, design, implementation, and assessment of intersector collaboration.
-Current research projects include examining the role of philanthropy in advancing cross-sector collaboration, exploring how the press covers collaboration, and considering how the public thinks about cross-sector collaboration.
+Recently completed research projects explore how the press covers collaboration and consider how the public thinks about cross-sector collaboration.

 The Intersector Project continually seeks out the leading thinking on the topic of cross-sector collaboration from other organizations and individuals, including research organizations, advisory groups, training organizations, academic centers and journals, and more.
 Employing our connectedness to researcher and practitioner communities, The Intersector Project curates and updates a Resource Library — a leading hub of resources related to cross-sector collaboration in the United States.
 The Library comprises hundreds of quality resources relevant to users of many backgrounds: practitioners and researchers; those working on a local collective impact initiative or a national public-private partnership; those working in education, transportation infrastructure, public health, and more; those looking for assistance with collaboration essentials or a detailed look at a particular topic.

 While progress has been made, there remains a need for advancement in both scholarship and practice of government, business, and non-profit collaboration in the United States.
 The Intersector Project has a unique commitment to connecting research to practice by maintaining active relationships with both groups and working to produce content that brings them together.
 Our Research Briefing highlights the latest research relevant to cross-sector collaboration; our Research to Practice section provides in depth examinations of scholarly articles to highlight key facts, actionable takeaways, and additional resources practitioners can turn to for guidance in their cross-sector work; and our Researcher Insights series features contributions from scholars invited to distill their research for our practitioner audience.

 The Intersector Project engages with a wide variety of thinkers and practitioners on this topic — from designers of innovative public-private partnership mechanisms at NASA to local government managers pursuing improved service delivery for their constituencies.